ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/how-clustering-and-replication-works.markdown

-﻿# How Clustering and Replication Works
+﻿# Clustering : How Clustering and Replication Works

 In RavenDB 4.x clustering and replication are two parts of one feature - this means setting up replication without having a cluster is not possible.

-## The Big Picture
+{PANEL:The Big Picture}

 [RavenDB Cluster](../../glossary/ravendb-cluster) is a two or more RavenDB Instances which are called [cluster nodes](../../glossary/cluster-node).
 The cluster state is managed through [Raft algorithm](../../glossary/raft-algorithm) commands.
 There are two kinds of operations which are possible to use on a cluster.
   * Node level operation - an operation that happens locally, on a [cluster node](../../glossary/cluster-node).
 This includes: